tinymce/tinymce-docs/ui-elements/dialog.md

 **Disabled:** value: `boolean`, (defaults to false): When set to `true`, the button will be disabled when the dialog loads.
 To toggle between disabled and enabled states, use `dialogApi.enable(name)` or `dialogApi.disable(name)`.
 See [dialogApi]({{site.baseurl}}../component).

 **Primary:** (defaults to false):  When set to `true`, the button will be colored to standout.
 The color will depend on the chosen skin.

+## Example

+### Interactive Example using `redial(config): void’

+The following example demonstrates custom buttons using the redial dialog for creating two separate dialogs that we cycle through by pressing the `Next` button.

+To see the output of the code, click on the TinyMCE tab on the fiddle below.

+{% include codepen.html id="redial" height="900" tab="js" %}

+In this redial example, we have two separate dialogs that we cycle through by pressing the `Next` button.
+In the configuration structure, the first level is like any other dialog.

+The difference is the `onAction` call, loads a new configuration for the dialog using redial.
+The configuration we use in the `redial(dialogConf)`` call can be any supported dialog structure.
+We could even replace this 'Redial Demo' configuration, with the Pet Name Machine example in the dialog [overview]({{site.baseurl}}./overview/) section.

+This demo also includes the use of `dialogApi.enable` and `dialogApi.disable` to disable the `Next` button when user input is required.
+For checkboxes, we use the `onChange` callback to handle the changes for the checkbox data.
+The checkbox data is mapped to its defined name: `anyterms`.
+When a user clicks or presses enter on the checkbox, the new value of the checkbox is returned by the `getData()` call stored in the `anyterms` property.
+Given the state of the checkbox, we either `disable` or `enable` the `Next` button.

+The `onAction` callback at the root level, is the handler for the `Previous` and `Next` buttons.
+The `onAction` handler is shared across multiple buttons, and we use the name property to identify the clicked button.
+The `Previous` button named 'doesnothing' is used to highlight branching.

+A **Switch** statement could be used to handle many buttons.

+The `onAction` callback inside the `redial()` call, is a separate handler for the redialed dialog.
+Since there is only one button, we don't check which named button triggered the click.
+This handler demonstrates the `dialogApi.close()` API.

+> Note: Please see [this]({{site.baseurl}}/api-reference-guide/dialog/component) page for a comprehensive list of components.